-- For guidance on eligible expenditure, see appendix A. - For guidance on ineligible expenditure, see appendix B.
+- For guidance on eligible expenditure, refer to Appendix A. - For guidance on ineligible expenditure, refer to Appendix B.

 We may update the guidance on eligible and ineligible expenditure from time to time.
 If your application is successful, the version in place when you submitted your application applies to your project.